 Whether the sales price is more important than the interest rate depends on your perspective.
 All real estate is local.
 This means whatever is happening in your local market in Phoenix, for example, could vary wildly from, say, the market in Manhattan.
-It's pretty much impossible to time the real estate market, but you can try to take advantage of the way the market moves.
+This complexity makes it nearly impossible to time the real estate market, but you can try to take advantage of the way the market moves.

 Rising Sales Prices vs. Declining Interest Rates

-If you paid $30,000 less by paying $210,000 but paid on the higher interest rate for 30 years, by the time you paid off your loan, you would have paid a total of $384,433.20.
+If you paid $30,000 less by paying $210,000 but paid on the higher interest rate for 30 years, by the time you paid off your loan, you would have paid a total of $424,274.74 (including your down payment).
 In this instance, it is not better to pay less in exchange for a higher interest rate.